-Online, secondary school allocations will be emailed on National Offer Day to parents/carers/guardians on the 1st March 2021 or the nearest, working day after this day.
+Online, secondary school allocations will be emailed on National Offer Day to parents/carers/guardians (start of March each year).
 Secondary school allocation letters for those who applied on a paper form will be posted on National Offer Day via second class postage.
 Decision information giving your daughter’s allocated secondary school place will be sent directly to parents/carers/guardians by your Home, Local Authority, School Admissions Office.

 NGHS will be advised on National Offer Day of those girls who have been allocated to us.

 Can I have some 'past papers' for my daughter to practise using?

 No, previous test papers are not available online.
 Please use our Familiarisation Guide ahead of the Entrance Test to find out more about the layout/style of the papers.

 Do I still need to apply to T&W Authority when my daughter has met the standard for entry?

 Yes.
 You will still need to complete this form and send it back to your Local Authority by their

 deadline.
 It is important to note, that if Newport Girls’ High School is not included on CAF1, your

 daughter will not be considered when places are allocated, even if she has set the Entrance Test.

 What proportion of in-area girls are awarded places?